wurstbrot/renovate-operation-check/README.md

 - `--enable-pr-cleanup true` runs the full cleanup (decline renovate PRs, delete branches, optionally decline all non-excluded branches).
 Without it the run only deletes already-declined PRs.

-The container entrypoint sets **neither** flag, so a plain `docker run <image>` only deletes declined PRs.
-Append the flags in the Kubernetes `args` to get the other modes.
-The `cleanup.*` keys in `config.yaml` are the second level: they are only read once `--enable-pr-cleanup true` is passed.

 ### New PR Checks